yuqian2003/Co_Learning/README.md

 To utilize the APIs required for this project, you need to obtain the necessary API keys.
 Follow the instructions below to get started:

-### 1. Baidu API Key
+### 1. Baidu/ Llama API Key

    - **Step 1:** Visit the [Baidu AI Open Platform](https://ai.baidu.com/).
    - **Step 2:** Log in or sign up for a Baidu account.
    - **Step 3:** After logging in, navigate to the "Console" (控制台) to create a new application.
    - **Step 4:** Under "Application Management" (应用管理), select "Create Application" (创建应用).
    - **Step 5:** Choose the services you need (such as NLP, OCR, etc.) and then you will be provided with an API Key and Secret Key.
+You can also get Llama key in this platform

    You can access the platform and start the process here: [Baidu AI Open Platform](https://ai.baidu.com/).